Gulf debt market weakens as rift with Qatar worries foreign investors

-DUBAI Bond prices across Gulf Arab nations weakened on Tuesday as foreign investors hesitated to buy, concerned that the diplomatic crisis surrounding Qatar would increase risks around the region.
+DUBAI (Reuters) - Bond prices across Gulf Arab nations weakened on Tuesday as foreign investors hesitated to buy, concerned that the diplomatic crisis surrounding Qatar would increase risks around the region.

 Qatar's sovereign international bonds came under pressure, with its longest-dated paper – a bond maturing in 2046 74727PAV3= – registering the largest losses.
 It is now down by more than 2 cents on the dollar since the end of last week.